AlexShkarin/pyLabLib/docs/devices/cameras_basics.rst

 Camera attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some camera interfaces, e.g., :ref:`Thorlabs Scientific Cameras <cameras_thorlabs_tlcamera>`, :ref:`PCO SC2 <cameras_pco_sc2>`, or :ref:`NI IMAQ <cameras_imaq>` are fairly specific, and only apply to a handful of devices with very similar capabilities.
-In this case, pylablib usually attempts to implement as much of the functionality as possible given the available hardware, and to present it via camera object methods.
+In this case, pylablib usually attempts to implement as much of the functionality as possible given the available hardware, and to present it via the camera object methods.

 In other cases, e.g., :ref:`NI IMAQdx <cameras_imaqdx>`, :ref:`Andor SDK3 <cameras_andor_sdk3>`, or :ref:`DCAM <cameras_dcam>`, the same interface deals with many fairly different cameras.
 This is especially true for IMAQdx, which covers hundreds of cameras from dozens of manufacturers, all with very different capabilities and purpose.
-Since managing such cameras can not usually be conformed to a small set of functions, it is implemented through attributes mechanism.
+Since managing such cameras can not usually be conformed to a small set of functions, it is implemented through camera attributes mechanism.
 That is, for each camera the interface defines a set of attributes (sometimes also called properties or features), which can be queried or set by their names, and whose exact meaning and possible values depend on the specific camera.

 Typically, cameras dealing with attributes will implement :meth:`.IAttributeCamera.get_attribute_value` and :meth:`.IAttributeCamera.set_attribute_value` for querying and setting the attributes, as well as dictionary-like ``.cav`` (stands for "camera attribute value") interface to do the same thing::